-Benefits for the College Ability to access information from anywhere at any time benefits for the conege A more modern way to do business, consistent across the entire CTC system Ability to examine the way we work and analyze the business processes for efficiency, equity, and accessibility Keep up with our tech savvy students Ease of use - Students more likely to complete admissions and registration, and financial aid.
-Ability to provide students and employees with more information should allow employees more time to assist students.
+Benefits for the College Ability to access information from anywhere at any time

+A more modern way to do business, consistent across the entire CTC system

+Ability to examine the way we work and analyze the business processes for efficiency,

+equity, and accessibility

+Keep up with our tech savvy students

+Ease of use - Students more likely to complete admissions and registration, and financial

+aid.

+Ability to provide students and employees with more information should allow employees

+more time to assist students.

 Availability of prior student education provides a comprehensive look for completion.

-Value-added functionality for employees to update their personal and payroll information.
+Value-added functionality for employees to update their personal and payroll

+information.
 Improved employee experience.

-Benefits for Employees Access to information at any time, from anywhere Denents for Employees Self-service online tools to manage personal information Online, integrated suite of financial tools Ability to create automated workflow processes Descriptions of available software codes Search capability on multiple fields and multiple methods Automation Updated reporting Benefits for Students A set of mobile-friendly tools, common across the entire CTC system Benefits for Students A single ID and student record, common across the entire CTC system 24/7 access to an online student center where students can: register for classes manage financial aid view grades update personal information and much more Ability to see more information regarding student education at other ctcLink colleges Single login page with access to their student center Students can, in one central location: Add a preferred name Update ethnicity, address, phone, and email See courses and grades taken at all colleges in the WA CTC system Pre-select courses for a quarter and add to a shopping cart for quick registration at assigned time See tasks, holds and to dos, with descriptions of what they are and what they need to do Receive and review messages sent through ctcLink • View F/A awards and disbursement dates, accept or decline financial aid awards, see Satisfactory Academic Progress Status with explanation View class and exam schedule Enroll in classes by program requirements Drop and Swap classes View charges due and make payments View courses with Low Cost or No Cost Toythooks (OER) • View courses with Low Cost or No Cost Textbooks (OER) Potential risks Loss of enrollment, therefore funding.
+Benefits for Employees · · · · ·

+beliefits for Employees ,

+Self-service online tools to manage personal information Online integrated with a figure in the self-

+Online, integrated suite of financial tools

+Ability to create automated workflow processes

+Descriptions of available software codes

+Search capability on multiple fields and multiple methods

+Automation

+Updated reporting

+Benefits for Students A set of mobile-friendly tools, common across the entire CTC system

+A single ID and student record, common across the entire CTC system

+• 24/7 access to an online student center where students can:

+o register for classes

+manage financial aid

+o view grades

+update personal information

+o and much more

+Ability to see more information regarding student education at other ctcLink colleges

+Single login page with access to their student center

+Students can, in one central location:

+Add a preferred name

+Update ethnicity, address, phone, and email

+See courses and grades taken at all colleges in the WA CTC system

+Pre-select courses for a quarter and add to a shopping cart for quick registration

+at assigned time

+See tasks, holds and to dos, with descriptions of what they are and what they

+need to do

+Receive and review messages sent through ctcLink

+View F/A awards and disbursement dates, accept or decline financial aid awards,

+see Satisfactory Academic Progress Status with explanation

+View class and exam schedule

+Enroll in classes by program requirements

+Drop and Swap classes

+View charges due and make payments

+View courses with Low Cost or No Cost Textbooks (OER)

+Potential risks Loss of enrollment, therefore funding.

 Loss of employees due to stress of change.

-Unhappy students.
+• Unhappy students.

 Employee confusion and frustration.

 Currently we have 110 Supplemental Systems identified.
-At least 17 of those systems will no longer be used. ctcLink will replace the following systems, perhaps more: Registration block BC Online Financial Aid Application ByRequest Course History Lookup Tool COURSE Web Service Credit Card Payment Data X Degree Audit Employee Earnings & Leave Entry Codes FAM (Student Financial Aid Portal) Financial Aid disbursement via Higher One FMS Query Instructor Briefcase Lookup schedule, grades, or receipt PIN change tool Rave?
-Registration time lookup tool Schedule Planner Selective Admission Web Service TLR Transcript Request, unofficial Opportunities for improvement The State Board is turning off access to editing the HP when we go live with ctcLink.
+At least 17 of those systems will no longer be used. ctcLink will replace the following systems, perhaps more:

+- Registration block

+- BC Online Financial Aid Application

+- ByRequest

+- Course History Lookup Tool

+- COURSE Web Service

+- Credit Card Payment

+- Data X

+- Degree Audit

+- Employee Earnings & Leave

+- Entry Codes

+- FAM (Student Financial Aid Portal)

+- Financial Aid disbursement via Higher One

+- FMS Query

+- Instructor Briefcase

+- Lookup schedule, grades, or receipt

+- PIN change tool

+- Rave?

+- Registration time lookup tool

+- Schedule Planner

+- Selective Admission Web Service

+- TIR

+- Transcript Request, unofficial

+Opportunities for improvement

+The State Board is turning off access to editing the HP when we go live with ctcLink.
 It will no longer be supported and maintained.
 HP Data will be accessible to view, but not edit.

 The current HP system limits our ability to provide students and employees with modern resources.
-Here are a few examples of the new opportunities provided by ctcLink: Contact and communication with students through the software, using workflows, checklists, messages, service indicators, milestones, and activity guides.
-Provides explanations and directions for holds and to dos.
-Electronic workflows for purchasing and travel providing employees and managers the ability to approve expenses electronically.
+Here are a few examples of the new opportunities provided by ctcLink:

+- Contact and communication with students through the software, using workflows, checklists, messages, service indicators, milestones, and activity guides. - Provides explanations and directions for holds and to dos. - Electronic workflows for purchasing and travel providing employees and managers the ability to approve expenses electronically.